 The most important factor when you choose your niche is passion.
 You need to have a passion or special interest in the niche you choose.
-It’s not a requirement but it will certainly help you stay motivated in hard times.
+It’s not a requirement, but it will certainly help you stay motivated in hard times.
 Getting your business from start to success can be a long and hard road, where you might want to give up on the way.
 However, if you love working with the niche you choose, it won’t feel like work in the same way.

 You should make a list of all the niches you are passionate about.
 Then go through the remaining 3 factors to see which niches have the strongest foundation for success.

 You need some knowledge about the niche before you get started.
 This can be something you have already or something you study before starting your business.
-You aren’t required to be an expert if you are willing to continue studying your niche while you run your business.
+You aren’t required to be an expert if you are willing to continue studying your niche while running your business.
 However, the more knowledge you have before, the easier your path to success will become.
 It will help you become an authority and create content faster.

 On the other hand, there are many offers available in affiliate marketing, where you can buy a business that’s ready to start in a few steps.
 This is a great way to start because you often get pre-made content for your business.
 Therefore, you won’t need the knowledge to create content because someone else did it for you.
-Keep in mind, that content doesn’t have to be website content like blog posts or articles.
+Keep in mind that content doesn’t have to be website content like blog posts or articles.
 It can also be the content for your email campaigns.

 You can also choose to outsource your content creation, again making knowledge obsolete.
 However, this will make your business depend on other people.
 Furthermore, it’s an extra expense that most new entrepreneurs don’t need in their budget.

-There needs to be a potential for making money in your niche unless you just are looking for a way to pass your time.
+There needs to be a potential for making money in your niche unless you are looking for a way to pass your time.
 This means that there needs to be a significant amount of people willing to pay for products or services in the niche.
-In other words, your target market can’t be too small and there needs to be affiliate products or services that make sales.
+In other words, your target market can’t be too small, and there need to be affiliate products or services that make sales.
 If no one is buying anything in your niche, there is no money to be made.

 All things considered, it requires some research and creative thinking to find the true potential of a niche.
 Also, the growth of the niche should be steady or inclining.
-If the niche is declining, it will be harder to compete and it might disappear altogether over time.
+If the niche is declining, it will be harder to compete, and it might disappear altogether over time.

 The last thing to consider is the competition in the niche.
-If there are thousands of competitors, it can be hard to compete for the affiliate commissions.
+If there are thousands of competitors, it can be hard to compete for affiliate commissions.
 However, no competition is also a bad thing.
 If there are no competitors in a niche, it’s likely because there’s no money to be made.
-You might have a revolutionary idea but affiliate marketing require affiliate products or services.
+You might have a revolutionary idea, but affiliate marketing requires affiliate products or services.
 Besides, it’s likely that someone had the same idea before and tried it.
 If they aren’t around anymore, it’s likely because they couldn’t run a sustainable business within that niche.